The data that automatically comes up in your dashboard, however, doesn’t always mean what you think.

 What’s the other half of the story?

 While a low CPA is a good sign, knowing what customers do after converting is actually key.

 This is where looking at customer lifetime value (CLV) comes into play.
 Let’s say you have two active marketing campaigns running.
-Campaign one has a higher CPA than campaign two (meaning it costs more to earn each customer), but before making any decisions you decide to look further into the numbers.
+When analyzing your marketing data, campaign one has a higher CPA than campaign two (meaning it costs more to earn each customer), but before making any decisions you decide to look further into the numbers.

 After digging around, you discover that while campaign one was initially more expensive for recruiting customers, those particular customers tend to spend considerably more on your brand and are way less likely to churn than the ones who converted through the lower CPA campaign.
 Those customers also refer more new customers to you.

 You realize that the campaign with the higher CPA pays off because it attracts customers with a higher CLV.
 In other words, it leads to more sales and higher revenue for your business.

 Regardless of the area of your marketing you’re looking to optimize, being able to investigate past the surface level into your marketing metrics is key to working towards the results you’re really after.